somya-15/somya-15/README.md

   <br>
   💻 I love writing code and learn anythings about it
   <br>
-  📚 I’m currently learning about backend
+  📚 I’m currently learning about flutter
 <!--   <br>
   💬 Ask me anything about from <a href="https://github.com/zumrudu-anka/zumrudu-anka/issues" title="Issues">Here</a> -->
   <br>